PrefectHQ/prefect/docs/core/concepts/flows.md

 ## Terminal State Handlers

-Flows allow users to provide custom logic for determining the final State of a Flow.

-Unlike normal state handlers, the terminal handler has access to the final states of all tasks in the flow.
+A flow's `terminal_state_handler` allow users to provide custom logic for determining the final State of a Flow.
+Unlike normal state handlers, the `terminal_state_handler` has access to the final states of all tasks in the flow.

 Terminal state handlers must have the following signature:

 ```python
 terminal_state_handler(flow: Flow, state: State, task_states: Dict[Task, State]) -> Optional[State]
 ```
+where:

-`flow` is the current Flow
+- `flow` is the current Flow
-`state` is the current state of the Flow
+- `state` is the current state of the Flow
-`task_states` contains states for Flow Tasks
+- `task_states` contains states for Flow Tasks

-For example, you may want to determine which reference tasks that have failed and add them to your final state message.

-This is particularly useful for Cloud Hooks that report the state message.
+For example, you may want to determine which reference tasks have failed and add them to your final state message.
+This could be used to improve the message sent out by Cloud Hooks that report the flow run's final state.

 ```python
 def custom_terminal_state_handler(